Manipur University organizes orientation program on iGOT Karmayogi Platform

 Speaking at the event, Punsiba Toijam, Assistant Registrar and Nodal Officer, iGOT Karmayogi Platform, highlighted the importance of iGOT Karmayogi Platform in bringing efficiency in today’s technology-driven workplace.

-He urged university employees to embrace change through upskilling and training to compete with other premiered institutions.
+He urged university employees to embrace change through upskilling and training to compete with other premiere institutions.

 Prof. W Chandbabu Singh, Registrar, Manipur University, illuminated on iGOT Karmayogi platform, a government initiative in providing online and offline trainings at the comfort of their workplace for better performance and efficiency in this challenging world.